Objectives

 Minimal Footprint

-To maintain a small footprint, the Internet Object format must support the separation of data and schema so that only data can be sent over the wire.
+To ensure a small footprint, the Internet Object format should separate data and schema, allowing data to be sent alone over the network.

 Schema First